hgrubbs/python_rpcfu/README.md

     {"greeting": "Hello Developer!"}

 Simple enough?
 Notice how both calls have access to the _**request_ dictionary, which contains the WSGI environ.
 Every call you write should declare _**request_ as the last argument.
 This can be handy to get the client IP, or access multi-part fields sent along with a POST.
-The *personalized_greeter()*'s argument _name_ should be obvious as well.
+The *personalized_greeter()*'s argument _name_ should be self-explanatory as well.
 Positional arguments like _name_ can be added as you see fit, just make sure _**request_ is last in your function definition.

 Want some more data about the request and the host?
 Try changing the name of the controller in the URL from _tests_ to *_debug_tests*.
 You'll see the environ dumped in the JSON output.
-This is useful for debugging, but should be disabled in production to avoid giving unnecessary information to clients.
+This is useful for debugging, but should be disabled in production to avoid giving unnecessary or sensitive information to clients.

 Built-in debug server
 ---------------------